The University of Plymouth wants to give you the best start to your first year of student life.

 BA (Hons) Geography

 "Everyone has access to the same textbooks, so they can be used as references when revising together."

 BSc (Hons) Mathematics with Finance

-"Financially it's very beneficial as there are such a large number of text books we could buy but it's not possible with the cost so this is a great resource and one that allows me to extend my reading.
-I am a mature student who travels quite far so it's almost like having and additional library resource.
+"Financially it's very beneficial as there are such a large number of textbooks we could buy but it's not possible with the cost so this is a great resource and one that allows me to extend my reading.
+I am a mature student who travels quite far so it's almost like having an additional library resource.
 Very useful."